-Residential, nursing care and extra sheltered accommodation
+Residential, nursing care and non residential services

 You may be asked to make a financial contribution towards the cost of some adult social care services you receive.
 These include residential services and some community services.

 For more details, the following documents are available for download

 The local authority has a duty to carry out Financial Assessment for people who are eligible for residential/nursing and Extra Care accommodation.
 Once your needs have been assessed, the local authority will make a decision about whether to offer you community care services, and if so, what sort.

 When the local authority arranges or provides a place in a home for you, it must carry out a means-test of your income and capital to calculate how Disability Related Expense Guidance much you should pay towards the cost (unless the accommodation is provided as part of your after-care services under Section 117 of the Mental Health Act 1983.
 This also applies if you have been assessed by the Health Authority and are eligible for Continuing Care.
 The local authority is obliged by law to do this.

 The means-test will look at income and capital which includes savings and investments - and sometimes may include the value of any property which you own.
 Which includes savings and investments –and sometimes may include the value of any property which you own.

 When the local authority provides personal care, domestic help and other support to you if you live in an Extra Care sheltered housing scheme we will carry out a means test of your income and expenditure to calculate how much you should pay towards the cost.
 Only income or savings in excess of the Statutory Rate of Pension Credit (Income Support for under 60 years old) plus 25 per cent will be taken into account for charging purposes.

 If you have any queries, please call the Financial Assessment Team on 020 7364 5000 or email FinancialAssessmentTeam@towerhamlets.gov.uk